Barreloofy/Odio/Sources/Odio/Documentation.docc/GettingStarted.md

 ### Use AudioPlayer

-At first an empty ``Odio/AudioPlayer`` is Initialized, once the view appears the appropriate player is Initialized.
+The view is initialized with an empty `@AudioPlayer`, once the view appears and its `onAppear()` method is called the appropriate `OdioPlayer` is initialized and assigned to `audioPlayer`.
-To play audio call the instance directly `audioPlayer()`.
+Then, playback occurs by calling the instance directly `audioPlayer()`.
 ```swift
 struct ContentView: View {
   @AudioPlayer private var audioPlayer